Download General Studies Paper 2 (GS2) UPSC Mains Question Paper – UPSC Civil Services Main Exam (Written) 2019.

 - Answers must be written in the medium authorized in the admission certificate which must be stated clearly on the cover of this question-cum-answer (QCA) booklet in the space provided.

-- No marks will be given for answers written in the medium other than authorized one.
+- No marks will be given for answers written in a medium other than the authorized one.

 - Answers to questions no. 1 to 10 should be in 150 words, whereas answers to questions no. 11 to 20 should be in 250 words.